zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-remove-virtual-machine-scale-set.md

 **Applies to:** :heavy_check_mark: Uniform scale set :heavy_check_mark: Flexible scale sets

 This article walks you through removing a virtual machine scale set association from a capacity reservation group.
-To learn more about capacity reservations, see the [Capacity reservation overview](capacity-reservation-overview.md).
+To learn more about capacity reservations, see the [overview of capacity reservations](capacity-reservation-overview.md).

 Because both the virtual machine (VM) and the underlying capacity reservation logically occupy capacity, Azure imposes some constraints on this process to avoid ambiguous allocation states and unexpected errors.